Peg McCormick

 Peg McCormick began her 20-year career in special education teaching primarily in Setting III EBD classrooms.
 Peg is fascinated by the science of information processing and behavior change and how this knowledge can be used to influence and shape the environment and the delivery of instruction in Special Education classrooms.
 She has been successful in the practical use of this knowledge and now teaches the science and application of these principles to emergent teachers at the academic level.

 Unique to the Special Education classroom are a variety of known variables that contribute to teacher burnout.
 In 2004, Peg began her doctoral work at the University of Minnesota with the intent to research burnout, resilience, and occupational longevity among special education teachers.
-Following a successful defense in 2009, and charged with the desire to train and influence new teachers through a biblical worldview, Peg teaches a variety of courses across Bethel's teacher licensure programs.
+Her work is now situated in the graduate and undergraduate departments of education at Bethel and includes the research and application of Hope Theory to restore and sustain teachers' mental health.

 Courses Taught